-- to manage and administer the investor's holding in the Fund and any related accounts on an ongoing basis; - for any other specific purposes where the investor has given specific consent; - to carry out statistical analysis and market research; - to comply with legal, regulatory and taxation obligations applicable to the investor and the Fund; - for disclosure or transfer, whether in Ireland or countries outside Ireland, including, but without limitation to, the U.S. and the U.K. (which may not have the same data protection laws as Ireland), to third parties, including financial advisors, regulatory bodies, auditors and technology providers or to the Company and its delegates and its or their duly appointed agents and any of their respective related, associated or affiliated companies for the purposes specified above; or - for other legitimate business interests of a Fund (including fraud prevention).
+- to manage and administer the investor's holding in the Fund and any related accounts on an ongoing basis: - for any other specific purposes where the investor has given specific consent; - to carry out statistical analysis and market research; - to comply with legal, regulatory and taxation obligations applicable to the investor and the Fund; - for disclosure or transfer, whether in Ireland or countries outside Ireland, including, but without limitation to, the U.S. and the U.K. (which may not have the same data protection laws as Ireland), to third parties, including financial advisors, regulatory bodies, auditors and technology providers or to the Company and its delegates and its or their duly appointed agents and any of their respective related, associated or affiliated companies for the purposes specified above; or - for other legitimate business interests of a Fund (including fraud prevention).

-Investment Undertaking Reporting, FATCA and the Common Reporting Standard by Section 891E, Section 891F and Section 891G of the Taxes Consolidation Act, 1997, as amended and regulations made pursuant to those sections, an investor's personal data (including financial information) may be shared with the Irish tax authorities and the Revenue Commissioners of Ireland.
+Investment Undertaking Reporting, FATCA and the Common Reporting Standard

+In particular, in order to comply with the above information reporting regimes as implemented in Ireland by Section 891E, Section 891F and Section 891G of the Taxes Consolidation Act, 1997, as amended and regulations made pursuant to those sections, an investor's personal data (including financial information) may be shared with the Irish tax authorities and the Revenue Commissioners of Ireland.
 The Revenue Commissions of Ireland in turn may exchange information (including personal data and financial information) with foreign tax authorities (including foreign tax authorities located outside the EEA).
 Please consult the AEOI (Automatic Exchange of Information) webpage on www.revenue.ie for further information in this regard.